faranalytics/streams-logger/README.md

 1. Define an asynchronous transform function.
 2. Extend the Transform class and pass the transform function to the `Transform` constructor.

 For example, the following implementation will convert numeric strings to numbers.
-In this example `writableObjectMode` and `readableObjectMode` are both set to true; hence, the object mode should be set with respect to the inputs and outputs of your `Transform`.
+In this example `writableObjectMode` and `readableObjectMode` are both set to true; hence, the object mode should reflect the inputs and outputs of your `Transform`.

 ```ts
 async function transform(data: string): Promise<number> {